Sandeep10parmar/hiring-engineers/answers.md

   What is the Anomaly graph displaying?

   Timeseries graph of metric mysql connections over a 24 hr window for host precise 64.
 The actual throughput is in purple; the gray band shows the anomaly detection algorithm's predicted range based on data from prior days.
-Red shows values the metric was not in expected range.
+Red shows value the metric was not in expected range.

 # 4. Monitoring Data